jangxx/node-magichome/README.md

 **setColorWithBrightness**(red, green, blue, brightness, callback)
 Convenience method to automatically scale down the rgb values to match the brightness parameter (0 - 100).
-This method uses _setColor()_ internally, so it could set the warm white value to something unexpected.
+This method uses `setColor()` internally, so it could set the warm white value to something unexpected.

 **setPattern**(pattern, speed, callback)
 Sets the light to play a built-in pattern.
 The `pattern` parameter is a string which indicates the pattern (complete list below).
 The speed parameter has to be between 0 and 100.

 **setCustomPattern**(pattern, speed, callback)
 Sets the light to play a custom pattern, defined with the `CustomMode` (see below).
-An example can be found in examples/custom_mode_test.js.
+An example can be found in _examples/custom_mode_test.js_.
 The speed parameter has to be between 0 and 100.

 **queryState**(callback)
 Gets the state of the light.
 Example state: